chill117/express-mysql-session/readme.md

 Potential gotchas and other important information goes here.

-### Older Versions

-For users who are still using express-mysql-session `0.x`.
-Changes have been made to the constructor, which are backwards compatible, but you could run into troubles if using an older version of this module with the latest documentation.
-You can find the documentation for the older version [here](https://github.com/chill117/express-mysql-session/tree/9fbcf51416a00a7a525c1e6e431033125a2945b0).

 ### Session Table Collation

 This module creates a database table to save session data.
 This data is stored in a MySQL text field with the [utf8mb4](https://dev.mysql.com/doc/refman/5.5/en/charset-unicode-utf8mb4.html) collation - added in [MySQL 5.5.3](https://dev.mysql.com/doc/relnotes/mysql/5.5/en/news-5-5-3.html).
 The reason for this is to fully support the utf8 character set.
 If you absolutely must use an older version of MySQL, create your sessions table before initializing the `MySQLStore`.